Fall 2019/Winter 2020

 - Instructor: Mitchell Frank

-- This course traces developments in 19th-century painting, graphic art, sculpture, and architecture.
+- Description: This course traces developments in 19th-century painting, graphic art, sculpture, and architecture.
 It introduces students to artists, art works, and issues central to the relationship between art and modernity.

 - Evaluation: To be announced, but will likely include in-class assignments, essay, mid-term exam and final exam

-- Textbook: to be determined
+- Textbook: To be determined

 - Class Format: 2 classes a week of 1.5 hours each